fundacionctic/connector-building-blocks/README.md

 **What is the role of the RabbitMQ message broker?**

-In both the _Consumer Pull_ and _Provider Push_ approaches, an HTTP server (i.e. _Consumer Backend_) needs to be running on the consumer's side.
+In both the _Consumer Pull_ and _Provider Push_ approaches, an HTTP server (i.e. _consumer backend_) needs to be running on the consumer's side.

-In this project, [RabbitMQ](https://www.rabbitmq.com/) was chosen as a tool to decouple the messages received by the _Consumer Backend_ and enable arbitrary applications to subscribe to and process them asynchronously.
+In this project, [RabbitMQ](https://www.rabbitmq.com/) was chosen as a tool to decouple the messages received by the _consumer backend_ and enable arbitrary applications to subscribe to and process them asynchronously.

 RabbitMQ was selected due to its popularity and ease of use as a message broker.
 Other options, such as Redis, could have been chosen as well.
 It's worth noting that a message broker is not strictly necessary.
-Any mechanism capable of passing the messages received on the _Consumer Backend_ to the application would be suitable.
+Any mechanism capable of passing the messages received on the _consumer backend_ to the application would be suitable.

 **What is the `edcpy` package, and is Python required?**

 The [Management](https://app.swaggerhub.com/apis/eclipse-edc-bot/management-api) and [Control](https://app.swaggerhub.com/apis/eclipse-edc-bot/control-api) APIs of the Eclipse Connector involve complex interactions with multiple requests.
 The `edcpy` package serves as a means to encapsulate this logic, making it reusable.
-Additionally, it provides a ready-to-use _Consumer Backend_ that integrates with RabbitMQ.
+Additionally, it provides a ready-to-use _consumer backend_ that integrates with RabbitMQ.

 However, it's important to note that the use of Python is not mandatory.
-The `edcpy` package is designed to (hopefully) facilitate the development process, but if you prefer to use another programming language, you have the flexibility to build your own _Consumer Backend_ and directly communicate with the Management API.
+The `edcpy` package is designed to (hopefully) facilitate the development process, but if you prefer to use another programming language, you have the flexibility to build your own _consumer backend_ and directly communicate with the Management API.

 **What are the minimum requirements that an HTTP API must have to be interoperable with the _Core Connector_?**